fauna-labs/fauna-blueprints/official/auth/password-reset/README.md

 This blueprint contains the functionality to implement a password reset flow in FQL.
 I provides two User Defined Functions (UDF):

-- **Request password reset** with the UDF named 'request_password_reset' your users can request a token that can be used to initiate a password change.
+- **Request password reset**: when a password is forogotten, the UDF named 'request_password_reset' can be used.
+Using this UDF you can request a token that can be used to initiate a password change.
 This token can then be sent to your users via the communication of your choice (typically embedded in a link in an email) .
 By default, they are valid for 30 minutes
-- **Change password** with the UDF named 'change_password' you can then change the password given that you call the UDF with a password reset token.
+- **Reset password** with the UDF named 'reset_password' you can then change the password given that you call the UDF with a password reset token.
 Such a password reset token is returned by the request_password_reset UDF.
+- **Change password** when the password is known yet we want to change is, the 'change_password' UDF can be used by providing the old and new password.
+You would typically call this with a client that is logged in.

 #### Learn